mckennapsean/dissertation/content/07-reflect.md

 [@Segel2010; @Stolper2016] to specific genres [@Amini2015; @Amini2016;
 @bach2016telling].
-Specific knowledge on these factors is growing, but we still have little knowledge on which are predominant for, and how they may be combined to create, effective **_visual narrative flows_**, which combine a reader's input with story components and congruent visual feedback that tell the story matching the author's intent and voice ([@fig:flow]).
+Specific knowledge on these factors is growing, but we still have little knowledge on which are predominant for, and how they may be combined to create, effective **_visual narrative flows_** [@mckenna2017], which combine a reader's input with story components and congruent visual feedback that tell the story matching the author's intent and voice.

-![
-  Characteristics impacting narrative flow.
-  We illustrate high-level aspects that affect visual narrative flow: readers' interactions with the story, the mechanisms tying the story components into a narrative, and the different forms of visual feedback perceived by readers as they navigate, read, and interact with the visual data-driven story.
-](figures/narrative-flow/narrative-flow.pdf){#fig:flow width="80%"}

 An ongoing informal debate on visual narrative flow centers around the effects